Juan-Jones/blog-template/src/content/blog/get-paid-on-twitch.md

 ### 1. Twitch Affiliate Program

 The Affiliate Program is the first step for many streamers looking to monetize.
-To qualify, you need to meet specific criteria:

-- At least 50 followers.
-- 500 minutes streamed in the last 30 days.
-- An average of 3 concurrent viewers or more.
-- Stream on 7 different days in the last 30 days.
+To qualify, you need to meet specific criteria.
+For instance, you must have at least 50 followers, streamed 500 + minutes last 30 days, average 3 viewers a day, stream on 7 different days in the last 30 days.

 Once accepted, Affiliates unlock income options such as subscriptions, Bits, and game sales.
 Streamers typically keep 50% of the subscription revenue, though some top-tier partners negotiate a higher split.

-#### Bits

-Bits are a virtual currency fans use to cheer for their favorite streamers.
+- Bits: Bits are a virtual currency fans use to cheer for their favorite streamers.
 Each Bit is worth 0.01, and the revenue can add up quickly, especially during hype moments.

-### 2. Twitch Partner Program

-For streamers who’ve built a substantial following, the [Twitch Partner Program](https://www.twitch.tv/p/partners) offers even more benefits.
+- Twitch Partner Program: For streamers who’ve built a substantial following, the [Twitch Partner Program](https://www.twitch.tv/p/partners) offers even more benefits.
 Partners receive the same monetization options as Affiliates but with improved revenue splits and additional perks like ad revenue sharing.

-#### Ad Revenue
+### 2. Ad Revenue

 Twitch Partners can earn from pre-roll and mid-roll ads.
 While [earning ad revenue](/blog/ad-revenue-strategies) might not be substantial for smaller streamers, popular streamers with large audiences can see meaningful returns.